growilabs/growi-docs/docs/en/guide/features/hackmd.md

 ### Start editing in HackMD mode
-User A and User B will be editing the same page at the same time.
+User A and User B will edit the same page at the same time.

 1. User A clicks on the tab `HackMD` in the Edit Page section.